How To Measure Vo2 Max: Tools + Protocols To Measure Your Vo2 Max

 #2: Bruce Treadmill Test

-An equation and specific protocol have been created and validated that then use that data to extrapolate your estimated maximum aerobic capacity if you were exercising at max intensity for a true VO2 max test.
+An equation and specific protocol have been created and validated.
+The data will extrapolate your estimated maximum aerobic capacity if you exercise at maximum intensity for a true VO2 max test.

 This is essentially how any VO2 max measurement that doesn’t require maximal effort exercise works: